Call For Proposals

 a.
 If you are including an experiment, please include a justification for the experiment as well (experiments are permissible but not encouraged − see section F below).

 b.
 If relevant, please specify additional auxiliary data about the localities of the respondents that are not provided in the Standard Delivery Items that you would like merged to the response file (subject to additional fee).

 2. Annotated questionnaire.
 This is the core of the proposal.
 This should be a clearly structured word document with three subcomponents:

 a.
 Fully developed questions (each with a clear heading).

 b.
 Point values for time estimation, using this rubric.

 c.
 Additional specifications or details, if necessary.
-This could include embedded variables (e.g., government_level which displays “municipality,” “township,” or “county,” depending on the respondent type) or the randomization of questions or answer order within questions.
+This could include embedded variables (e.g., government_level which displays “municipality,” “township,” or “county,” depending on the respondent type) or the randomization of questions, answer order, etc.

 The proposal must meet the following three requirements:

 1. Questionnaire does not exceed the 4-minute time limit.